 A backup server is often used if a primary server is undergoing maintenance or has experienced a malfunction.
 If your website has extra traffic at that time, the backup server could become overloaded.

-Distributed-Denial-of-service attacks are malicious attacks by hackers.
+Distributed denial-of-service attacks are malicious attacks by hackers.
 Hackers overload the server with fake access requests.
 There is additional information about DDoS attacks later in this article.

-Frequently collect real-time server information and check related metrics by building a comprehensive load testing strategy.
+Frequently collect real-time server information and check related metrics by building a comprehensive load-testing strategy.
 Testing your server behavior provides insight into how your site will perform under various scenarios.
-Contact us if you are ready for a powerful open-source load testing solution.
+Contact us if you are ready for a powerful open-source load-testing solution.

 2. Website Hosting Issues

 Most companies and businesses utilize the services of hosting providers such as Bluehost or Siteground, both of which are very popular in the WordPress community.
 However, some hosting services might not be the best option for your website; be sure to do your research and choose a hosting provider that best meets your needs and expectations.
 Remember, the best choice for your website might not be the cheapest option.
-Inexpensive hosting providers can sometimes cost you reliability and expected uptime on account of non-virtualized servers or outdated IT infrastructure.
+Inexpensive hosting providers can sometimes cost you reliability and expected uptime because of non-virtualized servers or outdated IT infrastructure.

 Choose the infrastructure and hosting provider that is most appropriate for your website.
 Be sure the IT infrastructure is modern, the servers are updated, and the service can handle your expected traffic.
 If you are unsure of what a surge in website traffic might do to your website’s performance, you can test your website’s traffic load.
-Using this load test to simulate heavy traffic to your website can clarify what you need in a hosting provider and analyze the site’s performance.
-Your hosting provider should monitor your uptime to quickly catch issues as they arise.
+Using this load test to simulate heavy traffic to your website can clarify what you need in a hosting provider and analyze the site's performance.
+Your hosting provider should monitor your uptime to catch issues as they arise quickly.

 Opt for SSD or a hybrid of SSD and HDD for data storage, if possible.
 The reliability and speed are worth the added cost for many companies.